ChidemJean/digo/README.md

-# Digo: A Dependency injection for Go
+# Digo: Dependency injection for Go

 Digo is a lightweight and extensible Dependency Injection container for Go — featuring constructor-based resolution, interface mapping, lifecycle scopes, and recursive instantiation.